North County Food Bank

 Holly is a retired marriage and family therapist and yoga teacher.
 Holly has lived in Manzanita since 2000.

-Jenny Greenleaf, Treasurer and Communications Coordinator
+Jenny Greenleaf, Treasurer

 Jenny retired to Manzanita in 2015 following a career in the tech industry.
 She’s served on non-profit boards since the 1990s, including the Neighborhood Health Clinic, the Computer-Human Interaction Forum of Oregon, the Democratic Party of Oregon, the Oregon Commission for Women, and CARTM.